 A blockchain creates a permanent ledger of transactions.
 Once you write it, you can't unwrite it.
 So blockchains need a mechanism to figure out the sequence of how transactions are written to the block.
 The mempool is the dynamic staging area in front of the blockchain that enables transaction ordering, transaction fee prioritization, and general block construction.

-Every transaction that has been signed by a user — but not yet confirmed in a block — is in the mempool.
+Valid transactions sent to an Ethereum node should enter the mempool.
 But there's not actually a single mempool.
-Rather, every client has its own mempool that attempts to remain synchronized with other clients (peers) over the Ethereum network.
-Since network communication is not always reliable or timely, each client has a slightly (or sometimes significantly) different mempool.
+Rather, each node has its own mempool that attempts to remain synchronized with other nodes (peers) over the Ethereum network.
+Since network communication is not always reliable or timely, each node has a slightly (or sometimes significantly) different mempool.
 Also, nodes have different rules about which transactions they accept (e.g. minimum gas price and mempool size limits).

 Mempools as a Blockchain Primitive